 (iii) Internal Investigation

 The Company received an anonymous complaint in September 2020, alleging that healthcare professionals in Ukraine and potentially in other countries were provided with improper payments by or on behalf of the Company in violation of U.S. anti-corruption laws, specifically the U.S. Foreign Corrupt Practices Act.
-The Company disclosed the matter to the U.S. Department of Justice (“DOJ”), Securities and Exchange Commission (“SEC”) and Securities Exchange Board of India.
+The Company disclosed the matter to the U.S.

 The Company engaged a U.S. law firm to conduct the investigation at the instruction of a committee of the Company's Board of Directors.
-On July 6, 2021 the Company received a subpoena from the SEC for the production of related documents, which were provided to the SEC.
+On July 06, 2021 the Company received a subpoena from the SEC for the production of related documents, which were provided to the SEC.

 (iv) Environmental matters Land pollution

 The Indian Council for Environmental Legal Action filed a writ in 1989 under Article 32 of the Constitution of India against the Union of India and others in the Supreme Court of India for the safety of people living in the Patancheru and Bollaram areas of Medak district of the then existing undivided state of Andhra Pradesh.
 The Company has been named in the list of polluting industries.
 In 1996, the Andhra Pradesh District Judge proposed that the polluting industries compensate farmers in the Patancheru, Bollaram and Jeedimetla areas for discharging effluents which damaged the farmers' agricultural land.
+The compensation was fixed at ' 0.0013 per acre for dry land and ' 0.0017 per acre for wet land.
+Accordingly, the Company has paid a total compensation of ' 3.
+The Andhra Pradesh High Court disposed of the writ petition on February 12, 2013 and transferred the case to the National Green Tribunal (“NGT”), Chennai, India.
+The interim orders passed in the writ petitions will continue until the matter is decided by the NGT.
+The NGT has, through its order dated October 30, 2015, constituted a Fact Finding Committee.

 The NGT has also permitted the alleged polluting industries to appoint a person on their behalf in the Fact Finding Committee.
 However, the Company, along with the alleged polluting industries, has challenged the constitution and composition of the Fact Finding Committee.
-The NGT has directed that until all the applications challenging the constitution and composition of the Fact Finding Committee are disposed of, the Fact Finding Committee shall not commence its operation
+The NGT has directed that until all the applications challenging the constitution and composition of the Fact Finding Committee are disposed of, the Fact Finding Committee shall not commence its operation.

 The NGT, Chennai in a judgment dated October 24, 2017, disposed of the matter.
 The Bulk Drug Manufacturers Association of India (“BDMAI”), in which the Company is a member, subsequently filed a review petition against the judgment on various aspects.